Cycling Mt. Hamilton East and West, a top Santa Clara County road bike climb.

 “The Climb Less Traveled” -- well, at least by comparison to Mt.
 Hamilton West, anyway.
 For those intent on maximizing their elevation and minimizing their miles, the 46 mile out-and-back, starting from Alum Rock Boulevard/Mt.
 Hamilton Road/San Antonio Road and back is the way to go.
 Our Garmin read 6,421’ of climbing at the end of that out-and-back.

-Start the climb where the
+Start of climb - where the road pitches up.

 This is the middle climbing segment of the popular, but brutal, Devil Mountain Double which is held in April each year.
 This climb has close to double the pitch as the “front” side of Hamilton (this ascent is referred to locally as Hamilton Backside) at 8.3% and is quite challenging.
 The views predominantly to the north as we climb are of hundreds of miles of the Diablo Mountain Range.
 This climb ends 0.7 miles short of Hamilton West, and this final stretch is rollers with -62’ with only +27’ for that stretch.